Mt. Teapot, Mt Banping and Mt. Canguanliao with Panoramic Views of Mountain and Ocean. A Bonus Hike to Mt. Nanzilin

 Different Weathers, Different Amazing Views

-However, the fear of height still got hold of me and I told myself at least I was closer to the scary ridge by a few meters.
+However, the fear of height still got hold of me, and I told myself at least I was closer to the scary ridge by a few meters.
 That was enough for today.

 Mt.
 Banping Might Be the Easiest If You Take Another Trailhead

 Mt.
 Canguanliao: A Peak That Lets You See Mt.
-Nanhu 3,742 meters, Located at 90 km Away
+Nanhu (3,742 meters), Located 90 km Away

-GPS coordinates from the easy side of trailhead: 25.096079, 121.867199
+GPS coordinates from the easy side of the trailhead: 25.096079, 121.867199

 I Got the Peak to Myself